Florida Keys National Marine Sanctuary Regulations

 Activities prohibited in the Great White Heron and Key West National Wildlife Refuge Management Areas:

-- Operating a personal watercraft, operating an airboat, or water skiing.
+- Operating a personal watercraft, operating an airboat, water skiing, and landing recreational aircraft

-Sanctuary Preservation Areas, Special-use Areas, and the Western Sambo Ecological Reserve are marked by 30" round yellow buoys.
-Tortugas Ecological Reserve is not marked.
-Wildlife Management Areas are marked by white and orange information/regulatory cylindrical spar buoys and signs.
+Sanctuary preservation areas and conservation areas are marked by 30-inch round yellow buoys.
+Tortugas North and South conservation areas are not marked.
+Wildlife management areas are marked by white and orange information/regulatory cylindrical spar buoys and signs.